If a chiropractor wishes to deactivate their certificate to practice acupuncture, what must they submit?

 Get ready for the Ohio Chiropractic Jurisprudence Exam.
 Enhance your knowledge with multiple choice questions featuring hints and explanations!

-To deactivate a certificate to practice acupuncture, a chiropractor is required to submit written notice to the board.
-This process is significant as it formally communicates the chiropractor's intent to cease practicing acupuncture, ensuring that the board is aware of their current status and can update their records accordingly.
+To deactivate a certificate to practice acupuncture, the chiropractor is required to submit a written notice to the board.
+This process is essential as it formally communicates the chiropractor's intention to the licensing authority, ensuring that proper records are maintained and that the board is aware of the change in status of the certificate.
+Submitting a written notice helps prevent any misunderstandings regarding the practitioner's ability to perform acupuncture and allows the board to update its records accordingly.

 Subscribe